akuklev/akuklev/what-are-dependent-types.md

   if (argc == 1) printf("Hello %s!", argv[1]);
 }
 ```
+This solution has no problems with percent characters.
+It would just print out `Hello, Bobby %d Tables!`.

 **For the ones having experience with database-facing code, let us mention the use case of profound importance:**